Untitled Series (with Sean Kalish)

 Untitled Series (with Sean Kalish) is an untitled and unordered series of eleven untitled etchings, drawn between 1989 and 1990 by Keith Haring in collaboration with Sean Kalish, a 9-year-old patron of the Pop Shop.
 Also referred to as Untitled (w Sean Kalish) or Untitled, 1989.
+This was one of the final projects undertaken by Haring, and the last to involve etching, before his death later in 1990.